NawressJed/Data-Analysis/README.md

 ## 10. What next?
 Well, as we suspected, non-typical genres such as children's movies and documentaries are all clustered around the bottom half of the plot.
 But we can't know for certain until we perform additional analyses.

+## 11. Conclusion
+Movies are getting shorter by the time.